cjihrig/toolbag/README.md

 `toolbag` is configured by adding a `.toolbagrc.js` file to your project's working directory.
 This file should export a single function whose signature is `configure (defaults, callback)`. `defaults` contain the default configuration values set by `toolbag`. `callback` is a function with the signature `callback (err, config)`. `err` represents an error that might have occurred. `config` is an object that will be applied to `defaults`.
 The `config` object should adhere to the following schema.

-  - `client` (object) - Information regarding the command server.
-If this information is not provided, the command interface is not used.
-    - `host` (string) - URL for establishing the WebSocket connection.
   - `data` (object) - Information regarding any persistent storage required by `toolbag`.
     - `path` (string) - The directory where files (such as heapdumps) are stored.
 Defaults to a `toolbag` directory in the system's temp directory.
   - `plugins` (array of objects) - An array of `toolbag` plugins to register.
 Each plugin object follows the following schema.